maindolaamit/genai-cli/readme.md

 ## Features

 - Provide text or file prompts for API interaction
+- Add optional instructions to guide the model's response
 - Process multiple file types including images, text, PDFs, audio, and video
 - Support for folder input with automatic file type detection
 - Size validation for uploaded files (limited to 20MB)